 A Mid-term Review of the ASCR was conducted by the APEC Policy Support Unit in 2021 to ensure that APEC-wide and individual actions are in place to complete achievement of the objectives of the Roadmap by 2025.
 In addition, a Summary Report of the APEC Services Competitiveness Roadmap Mid-Term Review was welcomed by ministers at the 2021 APEC Ministerial Meeting.

-- Domestic services regulation – United States
+- Domestic Regulation of Services – United States

-- Environmental services – New Zealand
+- Environmental Services – New Zealand

 - Manufacturing-related Services – Malaysia